 The way consumers are utilizing resources these days is leading to huge amounts of waste.
 The quantity of waste has been increasing constantly across the world.
 In fact, the problem has become so severe that some developed countries have started exporting their waste to third-world countries.

 While some energy companies have been taking steps like recycling to control this situation to an extent, there are major efforts required to manage waste.
 Having overflowing local landfills is not a problem of just one country, it has been happening all over the globe.

 This situation is threatening humans as well as the environment.
 In Australia alone, 50 million tonnes of waste is generated each year!

-It’s clear that as the global population grows, urban societies will consume more resources per capital, putting more pressure on the planet.
+It’s clear that as the global population grows, urban societies will consume more resources per capita, putting more pressure on the planet.

-Moreover, it provides consumers with more durable and innovative products that will increase the quality of life and save them money in the long term.
+Finally, it provides consumers with more durable and innovative products that will increase their quality of life and save them money in the long term.